Altra Golden Spike Review: Current Track and XC Spike Alternatives

 Is Altra Golden Spike still worth buying?

-Usually no, unless you specifically need Altra zero-drop spike fit and find new-in-box old stock.
+Usually no, unless you specifically need old Altra zero-drop spike fit and find clean new-in-box stock with a fair return policy.

 What replaced Altra Golden Spike?

-Altra Vanish XC, Saucony Kilkenny XC9, Brooks Draft XC, and Nike Zoom Rival are the main comparisons.
+Saucony Kilkenny XC10 Spike, Saucony Kilkenny XC10 Flat, Brooks Draft XC, and Nike Zoom Rival Multi are the main current comparisons.

 Who should shop this lane now?